 Last Updated on September 22, 2023 by Robert C. Hoopes

-Marymount Manhattan College (MMC) has agreed to invest $3.5 million in data security following a significant data breach in 2021.
-This breach affected approximately 100,000 individuals, including students, faculty, and alumni, exposing their sensitive personal information.
-Social security numbers, bank and credit card numbers, passport numbers, driver’s license numbers, and medical information were all affected.
+Marymount Manhattan College (MMC) has agreed to invest $3.5 million in data security following a data breach that affected nearly 100,000 current and prospective students, faculty, and alumni, according to the New York Attorney General, Letitia James.
+The breach occurred in 2021 when a hacker accessed sensitive data, including social security numbers, bank and credit card numbers, passport numbers, driver’s license numbers, and medical information.
+The hacker demanded a ransom, which MMC paid before the stolen information was deleted.